meditationstuff/protocol_1/index.md

 "Space" and "working with space" can be an excellent metaphor but is maybe not a good basis of practice.
 But for some people, some of the time, it might be a metaphor that very cleanly gives way to emptiness.
 It just depends.

 And of course try to not to "reify" "reification," "inappropriate reification".....

+(All of this pretty much applies to "time", as well.)

 [See also: https://twitter.com/quotidiania/status/1367900435013644290 [Last accessed: 2021-03-05]]